Panoptikum-social/blog.panoptikum.social/pages/payment_info.md

 ### Further Questions?

-Please send all your remaining questions regarding the Pro Account and payment to <sonja@panoptikum.io>.
+Please send all your remaining questions regarding the Pro Account and payment to <sonja@panoptikum.social>.

 Do not hesitate to ask, after several months with Panoptikum I sometimes miss the obvious.